-"AlcoholUseSuspected" can be coded as "Yes" based on witness or investigator reports (e.g., Law enforcement note that the victim "had been drinking heavily"), or circumstantial evidence (e.g., empty six pack scattered around suicide victim).
+"AlcoholUseSuspected" can be coded as "Yes" based on witness or investigator reports (e.g., LE note that the victim "had been drinking heavily"), or circumstantial evidence (e.g., empty six pack scattered around suicide victim).
 This variable refers only to alcohol use and not drug use.
-The phrase "in the hours preceding the incident" can be interpreted relatively broadly.
+The phrase "in the hours preceding the incident" can be interpreted relatively broadly:

 - If there is no evidence of alcohol use, code this variable as "No." - Use the "Unknown" option only if the source does not have a narrative that could provide the evidence of alcohol use.
-For instance, if the narrative does not mention use of alcohol in any way, code "No." - This code should be based solely on the scene investigation and should not refer to toxicology reports.
-This is important because it allows a comparison and integration of scene investigation

-4.3.10 Survival time (no. of units): SurvivalTime

-4.3.11 Unit of time used in survival time: SurvivalTimeUnit
+If the narrative does not mention use of alcohol in any way, code "No." - This code should be based solely on the scene investigation and should not refer to toxicology reports.
+This allows a comparison and integration of the scene investigation with toxicology information which is important. - 4.3.10 Survival time (no. of units): SurvivalTime - 4.3.11 Unit of time used in survival time: SurvivalTimeUnit